feredean/node-api-starter-angular-app/README.md

+**While the project can still be used for reference, the reality is that it has aged and no longer reflects best practices.
+To make this clear, the project is now archived.**

-# Node API Starter's Frontend
+# Node API Starter's Frontend (Archived)

 [![CircleCI](https://circleci.com/gh/feredean/node-api-starter-angular-app.svg?style=shield)](https://circleci.com/gh/feredean/node-api-starter-angular-app)